 For dessert, we opted for the bread pudding and the Market fruit pie, both of which were amazing.
 We highly recommend adding Desire Oyster Bar in the Crescent City to your list of things to do in New Orleans.

 Best Places to Stay in New Orleans

-Staying down by the river is also nice, and still easy to access the French Quarter.
+Staying by the river is also great, and easy to access the French Quarter.
 You have marvelous views and are out of the hustle and bustle.
 For a riverfront hotel, go with the Hilton or Westin.